IBM/z_ansible_collections_doc/source/requirements/collection-requirements.rst

 .. ...........................................................................
-.. © Copyright IBM Corporation 2025                                          .
+.. © Copyright IBM Corporation 2025
 ..
 This files (collections-requirements.rxt) contents should be contributed by
 .. all collections discussing their particular requirements.
 For the most part,
 ..
 I have kept this general but each team will need to identify their
 .. collection versions, control & managed node dependencies and create a unique
-.. reference, for example the reference I am using is `ibm-zos-core-dependency-matrix`
+.. reference, for example the reference I am using is `ibm-zos-core-dependency-matrix` ..
+..
+This is an orphaned page because its not included in any toctree
+.. 'orphan' if set, warnings about this file not being included in any toctree
+..  will be suppressed.
 .. ...........................................................................

+:orphan:

 =======================
 Collection requirements
 =======================

-The :ref:`IBM z/OS core dependency matrix<ibm-zos-core-collection-requirements-dependency-matrix>`
-lists the minimum required component versions for each version of the collection when they became generally available (GA) for both, the control node and managed node.
+The **dependency matrix** below, lists the minimum required component versions for each version of the collection when they became generally available (GA) for both, the control node and managed node.

 The minimum required component versions can reach end of life (EOL) before